Descendants 3: Plot

 Meanwhile, in Auradon, Audrey crashes Jane's birthday party with a sleeping curse; Chad aligns himself with her, while Jane escapes into the enchanted lake.
 As the entire kingdom falls under Audrey's spell, she offers to reverse it if Ben will marry her.
-His refusal prompts Audrey to turn him into a beast and she begins turning people to stone.
+His refusal prompts Audrey to turn him into a beast, and she begins turning people to stone.
 Mal and Uma, vying for the leadership of the VKs, return to Auradon with their friends.
-Despite their conflict, they eventually work together to find and defeat Audrey.
+Despite their conflict, they eventually work together to pursue Audrey.
 After finding Ben in beast form, Carlos calms him after removing a splinter from his hand, while Jane restores him to human form with the enchanted lake water.

 At Evie's house, Mal and Uma make amends while Evie wakes Doug with true love's kiss.
 Audrey traps them in the house, but they are able to reverse Audrey's spell by combining their magic, and they and their other friends reunite.

-At the Fairy Cottage, they find only a shell-shocked Chad.
-When Mal admits her plan to seal off the Isle permanently, the group breaks apart and Celia, learning she can never see her father again, drops the ember in water and Uma walks away.
+The group track Audrey to the Fairy Cottage, but find only a shell-shocked Chad.
+When Mal admits her plan to seal off the Isle permanently, the group breaks apart, and Celia, learning she can never see her father again, drops the Ember in water.
 After Evie confronts Mal for lying to her and their friends, Ben, Carlos, Evie and Jay are all suddenly turned to stone.

 Audrey takes Celia hostage and attacks Mal, who turns into her dragon form.
-Realizing she is Mal's only hope, Uma comes back and combines their magic to reignite the ember.
+Realizing she is Mal's only hope, Uma comes back and combines their magic to reignite the Ember.
 Mal defeats Audrey, who falls into a deep coma, and the curses are lifted.
-Mal and her friends reconcile, and she convinces Hades to use the ember to revive Audrey.
+Mal and her friends reconcile, and she convinces Hades to use the Ember to revive Audrey.
 Hades does so, but decries the double standard by which Audrey is immediately forgiven for her crimes as she is not considered a villain.
 Audrey awakens, and she, Mal and Ben make amends.

 Changing her mind, Mal tells Ben that she cannot become queen of Auradon unless she can help the Isle as well.
 With Ben and Fairy Godmother's approval, Mal replaces the Isle's barrier with a bridge, and the people of the newly merged society celebrate.

-In the end, Evie is with Doug, Carlos is with Jane, Mal and Ben are engaged, Jay and Gil plan to travel the world together, and Audrey seems to become romantically attached to Harry after Uma rejects him.

-In a mid-credits scene, Mal, Evie, Jay, and Carlos race across the bridge to the Isle to reunite with their parents.
+In a mid-credits scene, Mal, Evie, Jay, and Carlos travel back to the Isle to reunite with their parents.